These Peanut Butter Pretzel Bites are a great treat to add to your baking plans. Easy, no bake, and full of sweet and salty goodness in every bite.

 Most of the time when I make these peanut butter filled pretzels, I just use white and dark chocolate melts.
 To jazz them up for different holidays, just add some fun holiday sprinkles to the top of the chocolate drizzles before it sets up.

 These easy chocolate covered pretzels make the perfect gift too.
 Fill a cellophane bag or tin with a bunch of them and tie on a gift tag and bow and hand them out to all your friends and family.
 Or just place them randomly on a tray of cookies and watch everyone reach for them first.

 These Floating Marshmallow Snowmen are another one of my favorite things to make for little gifts.
 A cup with hot chocolate packets and a bag of snowmen is so fun to make and give.

-You can make a batch of these peanut butter pretzels in no time at all.
-You just need homemade peanut butter balls, chocolate melts, and pretzels.
-Oh, and sprinkles if you want to be fancy.
+You can make a batch of these buckeye pretzels in no time at all.
+You just need homemade peanut butter balls, chocolate melting wafers, and pretzels.
+Oh, and sprinkles, if you want to be fancy.

 - Mix together the butter, peanut butter, marshmallow cream, vanilla, and salt until creamy.

 - Slowly add the powdered sugar until a soft dough forms.